arianizadi/ProtonPassToChrome/README.md

 - If any errors occur during the conversion, the script will print a message indicating the issue.

 - Proton Pass allows multiple URLs to be associated with a single item.
 However, Chrome only allows one URL per item.
 Therefore, if an item has multiple URLs, the script will only use the first URL.

-## License

-This script is provided under an open-source license.
-You can use, modify, and distribute it freely.
-Refer to the script file for details.

-## Author

-This script was created by [Your Name] and is maintained at [Link to your GitHub profile or repository].

-Feel free to contribute to the development of this script or report issues if you encounter any problems.